xshen053/memory-magician/docs/backend/states.md

 > This is a doc to record states of each screen.
 This is for developer, not for user.

+# Memories screen

+state:
+- all review cards of current User

+what we display:
+- card content
+- last review date
+- how many days away from today
+- review times

 # search screen